Do Good Work: Join RedMonk

 We’re hiring, in case you haven’t heard.
-Specifically, we’re in the hunt for a new analyst.
-And this time around, it’s ok if you have a little less experience.
+Specifically, we’re on the hunt for a new analyst.

 What does that mean, and what does an analyst do?
 Let’s talk RedMonk first.

 Founded in 2002, we’re four years younger than Google and four years older than AWS.
 We exist because of developers.
 Our core thesis is simple: developers are the new kingmakers.
 From open source to mobile to cloud to big data to DevOps, developers are in our view the audience most likely to determine success.
 We therefore strive to learn from, hang out with, and advocate for practitioners as a key part of the job.

 Smart companies have realized the critical importance of developers, and try to serve them better, with better working environments, tools and platforms.
 We call these companies clients.
 We need you to help us help them.

 Why Work For Us